abhirooptalasila/ML-Projects/README.md

 # ML-Projects

-Collection of projects to practice different architectures and try new algorithms
+This repository is a collection of projects I've tried out to practice different architectures and try new algorithms.